-Referee report.
-The referee report will count for 15% of your grade and is due no later than Wednesday March 11 (the last day of classes).
+3. Referee report.
+The referee report will count for 10% of your grade and is due no later than Wednesday December 10 (the last day of classes).

 You will choose an unpublished empirical paper to referee from a list I will provide on the first day of class.
 The referee report can be at most 5 typed pages and will preferably be shorter.
 The purpose of a referee report is to help the editor of a journal decide if they should reject the paper or request revisions (and if so, what revisions to request).
 Your report should discuss the paper critically, pointing out what (if anything) it contributes to the literature as well as any important flaws in the approach it takes.
 It should also include suggestions to improve the paper.

 Remember, for a real referee report, you are working for the editor, while trying to be fair to the author.
 Writing more is not better.
 The summary of the findings should be no longer than 1/2 page.
 I will distribute an example referee report in class.

 - 4. Choice: Problem sets or empirical project: You will select one of these two things.
 Either you must complete all of the problem sets or you must complete the empirical project.
 The option you choose will count for 60% of your grade. - Problem sets.
-There will be 2-3 empirical problem sets.
+There will be 3-4 empirical problem sets.
 They will involve using STATA or another package to estimate models like those we discuss in class.
-You are free to collaborate on the problem sets with up to 2 other persons, but everyone must turn in their own answers and write the name of their collaborators on the top of their problem set.
+You are free to collaborate on the problem sets with up to 2 other persons.
+You must turn in a common problem set and write the name of their collaborators on the top of their problem set.
 Answers should include key output and well-commented STATA do or other files for performing the estimation in other languages.
-Typed answers are preferred.
+Typed answers are required.
 Please do not include pages and pages of undigested STATA output.
 These will each count the same amount towards your grade.
-So if there are 2 problem sets, they will be worth 30% and if 3, each will be worth 20%.
-The first problem set will be posted by the first day of class, and due Thursday January 31.
+So if there are 3 problem sets, they will be worth 20% and if 4, each will be worth 15%.
+The first problem set is posted, and will be due Monday October 20. - Empirical project.

-• Empirical project.
 You can instead carry out an empirical project on a topic you choose, and complete a progress report on the results of your project.
 This must be an original research topic on a question of interest to you.
 Meeting the deadlines is an important part of this exercise, so there will be no extensions.